yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 He did not come to the class due to sickness.
 [Correct]

-# # RULE 98: Usage of the word “quantity”: When the word “quantity” is used in the
+# RULE 98: Usage of the word “quantity”: When the word “quantity” is used in the

 sentence, we cannot use “little”, “few”, etc. with it.
 We can only use “small” with it.

-## Examples
+Examples:-
 Little quantity of food was wasted.
 [Incorrect]
 Few quantity of food was wasted.
 [Incorrect]
 Small quantity of food was wasted.
 [Correct]

 .

-# # RULE 99: Different forms of some confusing Verbs:
+# RULE 99: Different forms of some confusing Verbs:

 V1 V2 V3